Skip to Main Content

 East Coast Architecture and the Belle Mare Positioning

 The east coast of Mauritius has developed a distinct identity within the island's luxury accommodation market.
-Where the north concentrates smaller boutique properties and the south-west draws golf resort clientele, the Belle Mare and Trou d'Eau Douce corridor has become the address of choice for large-scale resorts that pair controlled scale with refined physical environments. 's Le Touessrok Resort & Spa sits on the Coastal Road at Belle Mare, occupying a stretch of the island's most photographed shoreline and operating within a competitive set that includes Constance Prince Maurice, One&Only Le Saint Géran, and LUX* Belle Mare.
+Where the north concentrates smaller boutique properties and the south-west draws golf resort clientele, the Belle Mare and Trou d'Eau Douce corridor has become the address of choice for large-scale resorts that pair controlled scale with refined physical environments.
+Shangri-La's Le Touessrok Resort & Spa sits on Coastal Road in Trou d'Eau Douce, Mauritius, occupying a stretch of the island's east coast and operating within a competitive set that includes Constance Prince Maurice, One&Only Le Saint Géran, and LUX* Belle Mare.

-The MICHELIN Selected designation, awarded in the 2025 guide to hotels and stays, places the property in a category where physical environment, service architecture, and overall guest experience are weighed by inspectors against a global peer set.
+The MICHELIN Selected designation places the property in a category where physical environment, service architecture, and overall guest experience are weighed by inspectors.
 That credential matters in context: along a coastline where several properties compete for the same audience of long-haul travellers from Europe and Asia, a recognised distinction shapes the booking calculus considerably.

 The Physical Environment: Design Scale and Coastal Setting